richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+RBAC.md

 -----

-## Notes
+## Challenges

 * Application Registrations can be assigned a role for a Search Service, but not a Search Index
 * Application Registration credentials {i.e., Client ID and Client Secret} must be used to generate a Bearer Token
 * Search API Authorization is possible only for API Keys or Bearer Tokens
 * Even if we were able to authentication via some sort of delegated {i.e., use user permissions}, the authorized user would still have access to everything in the Search Service

+### Ideas
-* NEED TO EXPLORE WHETHER THE SDK USES INDEX-LEVEL PERMISSIONS
+  * EXPLORE WHETHER THE SDK USES INDEX-LEVEL PERMISSIONS (IF SO, BUILD A WEB APP)
+  * EXPLORE WHETHER POWER AUTOMATE HAS A KEY VAULT CONNECTOR THAT WOULD USE CURRENT USER CREDENTIALS TO SEE IF THEY HAVE ACCESS TO THE QUERY KEY
+  * LOCK DOWN POWER APP TO ONLY USERS THAT SHOULD HAVE ACCESS AND HAVE ONLY A SINGLE INDEX IN THE SEARCH SERVICE

 -----